QAInsights/Performance-Testing-in-R-using-Apache-JMeter/README.md

 Press Ctrl + A to select all the lines and then Press Ctrl + R shortcut key to run the script.

 When you run, it will prompt you to select the CRAN mirrors as shown below.

-CRAN Mirrors
-CRAN Mirrors
 Either select the nearest mirror or select 0-Cloud [https] as shown above and hit OK.

 After hitting OK, R will download the packages sequentially and executes the load test, print the results, plots the graph, and generates the HTML output.

-This is the graph R plotted for the results.

-R Graphs
-R Graphs
 Output has been created at C:\apache-jmeter-5.2\bin\LoadTestReport.html

 # How it works?